oroinc/documentation/book/search.rst

 Dealing with the Search Index
 =============================

-As part of the Oro Platform, the `SearchBundle`_ allows you to create an advanced search index for mapped objects and to perform advanced queries on the indexed data.
+As a part of OroPlatform, the `SearchBundle`_ allows you to create an advanced search index for mapped objects and to perform advanced queries on the indexed data.